mantidproject/documents/Project-Management/Tools/RoadmapUpdate/README.md

 - Check the output with the `--dry-run` flag and if it looks okay then rerun the same command but remove `--dry-run`.

+- The `--verbose` flag will print the entire task, including the body description; otherwise, only issue number and title are printed.

 Please note: